afrievalt/best-practices-react/ideal.md

 #### 1. **Avoid empty checks:**

 Many checks for empty strings or empty arrays are unnecessary because they have no effect on what the end user will see.

 #### 2. **Use lookup tables:**

 Many “if then else” and “switch” statements can be replaced with lookup tables.
 A lookup table is simply an object literal

 #### 3. **Move the logic outside the component.**

 Build a library of utility functions.

 ##### 4. **Use selectors:**

 [Selectors](https://redux.js.org/usage/deriving-data-selectors) can transform the data you have into the data you need.
 Selectors are most often associated with Redux but don’t require it.

-##### 5. ***Use CSS***
+##### 5. **_Use CSS_**

 A deep understating of CSS can eliminate JavaScript logic.

 #### 6. **Avoid parsing**

 [Use simple values](https://github.com/afrievalt/best-practices-react/blob/main/ideal.md#5-use-simple-values) that don't require parsing.

 ## An ideal react component has a clear separation between JavaScript and JSX.

 Values should be gathered and assembled at the beginning of a component.
 JSX should be returned at the end of the component using the assembled values.
 No JSX should appear above the return statement.
 Any JavaScript that can be extracted from JSX should be extracted.

 Following this pattern allows a reviewer to quickly access quality with a "Squint Test".
 Flat JavaScript signals minimal complexity.
 Indented JSX clarifies purpose.
 Intermingled JSX and JavaScript requires a reading to mentally detangle the code.
 See "Simple Made Easy" for a deeper understanding of the benefits of decomplexing your code.

 ### Tips for achieving separation:

 #### 1. **[Mise en place your code](https://www.notion.so/Mise-en-place-your-code-and-make-fewer-mistakes-eeee1afc6dc64438a6cf39e70cc09b5f?pvs=21)**

 #### 2. **Don't create helper functions that return JSX.**

 Instead of creating a helper function, either create a new component or simply move JSX under the return.
 I've noticed the helper function pattern often used by people coming from an object oriented background.
 Battle scars: I was fixing an issue in a helper function, but my change wasn't showing up.
 I figured my hot reloader glitched.
 Hard refresh doesn't work.
 Restarting doesn't work either.
 Ends up I was in the wrong JSX helper.

-#### 3. ***Define event handlers outside your JSX.***
+#### 3. **_Define event handlers outside your JSX._**

 This has an additional benefit of finding redundant code.

 ## An ideal react component has JSX that resembles simple html.

 ### Tips for achieving simple JSX.

-#### 1. ***Avoid long classNames.***
+#### 1. **_Avoid long classNames._**

 One attribute of styled components I loved was the elimination of most classNames.
 I've recently started using tailwind and love its speed of development.
 Unfortunately it can quickly make classNames long and cumbersome to grok.
 When classNames become long, consider making a new component that conveys what the complex className is doing.
 Tools like cva can assist with this.

-#### 2. ***Limit JavaScript in your JSX.***
+#### 2. **_Limit JavaScript in your JSX._**

 Prepare the data needed to render your JSX outside your JSX.
 Any JavaScript that can be removed from JSX should be removed from JSX.
 This include event handlers, data filters, and calculations.
 Acceptable exceptions include conditional rendering, mapping over data, and for performance reasons.

-#### 2. ***Avoid render props.***
+#### 3. **_Avoid render props._**

-#### 3. ***Avoid dot notation in components.***
+#### 4. **_Avoid dot notation in components._**